knpuniversity/symfony-bundle/knpu/travisci.md

 [[[ code('4a9e4ad713') ]]]

 ***TIP
-You can use Github Actions as an alternative.
-There's an configuration example:
+You can use GitHub Actions as an alternative to Travis CI.
+Here's a configuration example:
 ```yaml
 # .github/workflows/ci.yaml
 name: Lorem Ipsum Bundle CI